HypePhilosophy/turnt-tls/README.md

 # turnt-tls

 This is an advanced NodeJS implementation of Golang's utls repository with session support provided through [tough-cookie](https://www.npmjs.com/package/tough-cookie).
 It's syntax is similar to that of npm's popular (deprecated) request package.
+Additionally, it supports pseudo-header order as well as normal header order.

 ## Installation
 ```